Haileiyesus-29/Tena/README.md

-## Tena Web Application Requirement Document
+## Project Proposal: Tena Web Application

 ### 1. Introduction
-The purpose of this requirement document is to outline the features and functionality of the web application "Tena," which is a platform designed to facilitate online healthcare services.
-Tena aims to provide patients with a convenient and efficient way to make payments, schedule appointments, and communicate with doctors.

-### 2. Scope
-The scope of the Tena web application includes the following key features:
-- Online payment for hospital registration.
-- Appointment scheduling with doctors.
-- Online communication between patients and doctors.

-### 3. User Roles
-The Tena web application will have the following user roles:
-1. Patient: Users seeking medical services.
-2. Doctor: Registered medical professionals.

-### 4. Functional Requirements

-#### 4.1 Registration and Authentication
-1. Users should be able to create a new account by providing their personal information, including name, contact details, and email address.
-2. The system should validate the user's email address during registration.
-3. Users should be able to log in to their accounts using their registered email and password.
-4. Authentication should be secure and protect user privacy.

-#### 4.2 Hospital Registration Payment
-1. Patients should be able to view the registration fee for the hospital.
-2. Patients should be able to make the registration payment securely online using various payment methods, such as credit/debit cards or mobile wallets.
-3. The system should generate a payment receipt for the patient and send it via email.

-#### 4.3 Appointment Scheduling
-1. Patients should be able to view a list of available doctors along with their specialties and available time slots.
-2. Patients should be able to select a preferred doctor and schedule an appointment based on the doctor's availability.
-3. The system should prevent double booking by ensuring that only available time slots can be selected.
-4. Patients should receive a confirmation email with the appointment details.

-#### 4.4 Online Communication
-1. Patients should be able to send messages to their assigned doctors, seeking medical advice or clarifications.
-2. Doctors should be able to view and respond to patient messages in a secure and timely manner.
-3. The communication should be secure and protect patient confidentiality.
-4. The system should provide notifications to users when they receive new messages.
+The purpose of this project proposal is to outline the development of the Tena web application, a platform designed to provide convenient and efficient healthcare services to patients.
+Tena allows patients to make online payments for hospital registration, schedule appointments with doctors, and communicate with them online.
+The application will be built using Node.js with the Express.js framework and MongoDB as the database.

+### 2. Objectives
+The main objectives of the Tena web application are as follows:
+- Provide a user-friendly platform for patients to make online payments for hospital registration.
+- Enable patients to schedule appointments with doctors based on their availability.
+- Facilitate secure online communication between patients and doctors.

+### 3. Features and Functionality
+The Tena web application will include the following key features:

+#### 3.1 Registration and Authentication
+- Users will be able to create an account by providing their personal information, including name, contact details, and email address.
+- The system will validate user emails during registration.
+- Users will log in to their accounts using their registered email and password.
+- Authentication will be implemented securely to protect user privacy.

+#### 3.2 Hospital Registration Payment
+- Patients will have the option to view the registration fee for the hospital.
+- Patients will be able to securely make the registration payment online using Telebirr or other secure payment methods
+- The system will generate a payment receipt for the patient and send it via email.

+#### 3.3 Appointment Scheduling
+- Patients will be able to view a list of available doctors, including their specialties and available time slots.
+- Patients can select their preferred doctor and schedule an appointment based on the doctor's availability.
+- The system will prevent double booking by ensuring only available time slots can be selected.
+- Patients will receive a confirmation email containing the appointment details.

+#### 3.4 Online Communication
+- Patients will have the ability to send messages to their assigned doctors, seeking medical advice or clarification.
+- Doctors will be able to view and respond to patient messages in a secure and timely manner.
+- Communication between patients and doctors will be confidential and secure.
+- The system will provide notifications to users when they receive new messages.

+### 4. Technology Stack
+The following technologies will be utilized in the development of the Tena web application:
+- Programming Languages: JavaScript
+- Framework: Express.js (Node.js web framework)
+- Database: MongoDB
+- Payment Gateway Integration: Stripe, PayPal, or equivalent
+- Real-time Communication: WebSocket or equivalent

 ### 5. Non-Functional Requirements
+In addition to the functional requirements, the Tena web application will adhere to the following non-functional requirements:

 #### 5.1 Usability
-1. The web application should have an intuitive and user-friendly interface.
+- The web application will have an intuitive and user-friendly interface.
-2. The application should be accessible across various devices and screen sizes.
+- The application will be responsive and accessible across various devices and screen sizes.
-3. The design should prioritize readability and ease of navigation.
+- Design elements will prioritize readability and ease of navigation.

 #### 5.2 Security
-1. The application should implement appropriate security measures, including secure data storage, encryption, and protection against common vulnerabilities.
+- The application will implement appropriate security measures, including secure data storage, encryption, and protection against common vulnerabilities.
-2. User authentication and authorization should be implemented securely.
+- User authentication and authorization will be implemented securely.
-3. Patient-doctor communication should be confidential and secure.
+- Patient-doctor communication will be confidential and secure.

 #### 5.3 Performance
-1. The application should be responsive and provide a smooth user experience.
+- The application will deliver a smooth user experience with responsive functionality.
-2. The system should handle a reasonable number of concurrent users without significant performance degradation.
+- The system will be capable of handling a reasonable number of concurrent users without significant performance degradation.
-3. Load times should be minimized, especially for critical functionalities like payment processing and message delivery.
+- Load times will be minimized, especially for critical functionalities like payment processing and message delivery.

-### 6. Technology Stack
+### 6. Project Timeline
-The following technologies are suggested for the development of the Tena web application:
+The development of the Tena web application will be divided into the following phases:

-- Programming Languages: HTML, CSS, JavaScript, Node.js
-- Frameworks: Express.js (Node.js web framework), React (JavaScript library)
+1. Requirements Gathering and Analysis:
+ 2. Design and Architecture:
+   - Design the user interface and system architecture.
+   - Select appropriate libraries, frameworks, and tools.

+3. Front-end and Back-end Development:
+   - Implement the front-end using React.js library.
+   - Develop the server-side logic using Node.js and Express.js.
-- Database: MongoDB
+   - Integrate the MongoDB database for data storage.

-- Payment Gateway Integration: Telebirr
+4. Payment Gateway Integration:
-- Communication: WebSocket or real-time messaging system

-This requirement document serves as a starting point for the development of the Tena web application.
-It should be updated and expanded upon as the project progresses to ensure all stakeholders are aligned on the desired features and functionality.
+   - Integrate a payment gateway system such as Telebrirr or other secure online payments.

+5. Appointment Scheduling and Communication:
+   - Implement the appointment scheduling feature, ensuring availability and preventing double booking.
+   - Develop the secure messaging functionality for patient-doctor communication.

+6. Testing and Quality Assurance:
+   - Conduct thorough testing of the application's functionality, performance, and security.
+   - Address any identified issues or bugs.

+7. Deployment and Launch:
+   - Deploy the application to a production environment.
+   - Conduct final testing and quality assurance checks.
+   - Launch the Tena web application to the public.

+### 7. Conclusion
+The Tena web application aims to provide patients with a seamless and user-friendly experience for making payments, scheduling appointments, and communicating with doctors online.
+By utilizing Node.js with Express.js and MongoDB, the application will deliver a reliable and scalable solution.
+This project proposal outlines the objectives, features, technology stack, and project timeline for the development of the Tena web application.